Natural Language Statistical Features of LSTM-generated Texts: Long Short-Term Memory Networks

 The most widely employed LSTM architecture for text generation is based on character-level sentence modeling.
 Basically, the input of the network consists in $M$ characters, that correspond to a fixed-size portion of text, whereas the number of output neurons is the total number $S$ of possible symbols in the text, each neuron corresponding to one of such characters.
 The output layer consists in a softmax layer, so that each symbol has an associated probability, and all such probabilities sum up to 1.
 A hard way of generating texts is to pick the character with the highest probability as the next one in the sequence, and to feed it back into the network input.
 A soft alternative (which is the one used in practice) allows to sample the next character in the sequence from the probability distribution of the output cells: in this way the output of the network is not deterministic, given the same initial input sequence.
 With such an iterated procedure, texts of any length can be generated.
 The hidden states of the cells keep track of the ``memory'' of the network, so as to exploit also information not directly encoded in the input any more.
 This generation phase can be controlled by a parameter $T$, usually named temperature.
 Different temperature values can be tuned in order to obtain a smoother or sharper softmax distribution from which characters are generated: in particular, the final softmax layer in the LSTM computes the probability of each symbol $j$ as follows:

-where $y_i$ are the output values for each symbol that are fed to the softmax layer.
-Large values of $T$ lead towards a more uniform distribution of symbol probabilities, whereas when $T$ tends to zero, the distribution is more skewed towards the most probable symbol.
+where $y_i$ are the output values for each symbol that are fed into softmax.
+Large $T$ values lead towards a uniform distribution of symbol probabilities, whereas when $T$ tends to zero, the distribution is skewed towards the most probable symbol.

 Such a model is trained in a classic supervised learning setting, where the input training corpus is fed to the network, using as target the true (known) next character, as it appears in the corpus.
 If the cell states are not reset as subsequent input windows are presented to the network, long-range dependencies can in principle be captured by the model.